mounika2000/Local_MarketPlace-React-JS/README.md

 ## Link to the website

-Run the app using the [Link](https://airbnb-clone-7a531.web.app/) to view it in the browser.
+Run the app using the [Link](https://airbnb-clone-7a531.web.app/) to view it in the browser. <br>
-Username: user123 Password: user123
+Username: user123 Password: user123 <br>
 These details have been provided only for demo purposes, please do not misuse them.

 Reload the page in case the info is not visible.